Archive for the ‘cringe list’ Category

 Manufacturing-wise, it is more difficult to make curves than straight lines (though with algorithmic-based architectural software and with 3D printing this could, sadly, change.
 Look out.).
 But of course curves are only one of the ways contempo design trumpets that it’s trying too hard.

 Alessi (most of it) is contempo.
 Click the link for an extended discussion of some possible meanings behind the Alessi aesthetic.
 If Alessi products are “playful,” why do they all have a deathly, zombie sort of quality?
-Even Alessi knows, on some level, that its playfulness is married to death, the inanimate, zombies or robots.
-See for example its anthropomorphized human-shaped tools that actually have deathly x’s for eyes, such as its suicide corpse bath plug.
+Even Alessi knows, on some level, that its playfulness is married to death, to the inanimate or to zombies and robots.
+See for example its anthropomorphized human-shaped tools that often have deathly X’s for eyes, such as its suicide corpse bath plug.